deepinv/deepinv/docs/source/index.rst

 .. container:: landing-intro

     DeepInverse is an open-source PyTorch library for solving imaging inverse problems.
-    The library is part of the official `PyTorch Ecosystem <https://pytorch.landscape2.io/?item=modeling--computer-vision--deepinverse>`_.
+    The library is part of the official `PyTorch Ecosystem <https://pytorch.landscape2.io/?item=modeling--computer-vision--deepinverse>`_. `deepinv` accelerates deep learning research across imaging domains, enhances research reproducibility via a common modular framework of problems and algorithms, and lowers the entrance bar to new practitioners.

 .. raw:: html